-An overview of the New Hampshire's Floodplain Management Program and the information and services it offers
+An overview of New Hampshire's Floodplain Management Program and the information and services it offers

 News and Updates:

-- OSI will be holding free three-hour Floodplain Administrator 101 training workshops for local community officials in three locations in the state this summer.
-The workshops are intended for community officials who administer and enforce floodplain regulations, review applications and/or issue permits for development in floodplain areas, and for other community officials who are interested in learning more about a community’s responsibilities as a participant in the National Flood Insurance Program (NFIP).
-The first workshop is scheduled for June 27th in Newbury.
-Get the details about times, locations and how to RSVP in our Training Flyer.
+- OSI is holding a free Floodplain Administrator 101 training workshop for local community officials in Litchfield on April 9th, 2020 from 9am to 12pm.
+The workshop is intended for community officials who administer and enforce floodplain regulations, review applications and/or issue permits for development in floodplain areas, and for other community officials who are interested in learning more about a community’s responsibilities as a participant in the National Flood Insurance Program (NFIP).
+For more information or to RSVP, please contact Samara Ebinger of OSI at email@example.com or 603-271-1755.

 - Get the latest news about the National Flood Insurance Program and floodplain management topics in New Hampshire in the latest edition of our Flood Lines newsletter!